apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

 ***Result***

-When the following pods are `Running`, it means KubeBlocks is installed successfully.
+If the following pods are all `Running`, KubeBlocks has been installed successfully.

 ```bash
 NAME                                                     READY   STATUS      RESTARTS   AGE